Pneumonia - viral; Walking pneumonia - viral

 - Bronchoscopy (rarely needed)

-- Throat and nose swab tests to check for viruses such as the flu
+- Throat and nose swab tests to check for viruses such as the flu or SARS-CoV-2, the virus that causes COVID-19

 - Open lung biopsy (only done in very serious illnesses when the diagnosis cannot be made from other sources)